Photo by Rachael Ketterer

 We also encourage each intern to create a self-directed project to work on throughout the semester.
-It can be an Instagram series, video, photo essay, text story or anything in-between.
+It can be an Instagram Story, video, photo essay, picture show story or anything in-between.
 You can work independently or with another intern or reporter.

 You will be part of NPR’s intern program, which includes 40-50 interns each semester, across different departments.
 There will be coordinated training and intern-focused programming throughout the semester, which includes meeting NPR radio hosts, career development and other opportunities.
 As an intern, you will be treated as a member of the team.
 Many NPR employees are former interns and they’re always willing to help current interns.